puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/power_of_puppet.md

 It may seem like there's a lot going on here, but by the time you get through this quest guide, a quick read-through will be enough to get the gist of well-written Puppet code.
-One advantage of a declarative language like Puppet is that the code tends to be much more self-documenting.
+One advantage of a declarative language like Puppet is that the code tends to be much more self-documenting than code written in an imperative language.

 ### Repeatable, portable, testable